-Our required wedding certification training takes place over two days.
+Our required wedding certification training takes place live online over two days.
 The course has two distinct modules.
 The first is the acquaintance module, where we will explain in detail how licensing works in the Province of Ontario and with CLM.
 The second day is the administration module where we equip you to be successful in serving couples in your demographic.

 "Wayne and Rosanne are a ‘class act’!

 Their training sessions are so polished and effective that they

 create a terrific learning experience.
 The sessions flow, but are

 power packed…..they provide high level learning but are engaging and

 pleasant to be a part of.
 As a professional trainer, I know that

 this is no easy task!